 You can use testimonials from your customers – ask them to share their success stories.

-We use social proofs on KISSmetrics to persuade business owners to try our software.
-And it’s working.
+We use social proof on KISSmetrics to persuade business owners to try our software.
+And, it’s working.

-You can display the number of your total subscribers on your landing page or in your LeadBox to convert more visitors into subscribers.
-Campaign Monitor does this very well on their site.
+You can display the number of your total subscribers on your landing page or in your LeadBox, to convert more visitors into subscribers.
+Campaign Monitor does this on their site very well.

 15. Use Hellobar to Channel Visitors to Your Opt-In Page

 Ramsey Taplin, John Chow, Darren Rowse, Derek Halpern, Chris Ducker and many other top bloggers use the Hellobar plugin to grow their email list.

 Often, the best way to double your email subscribers is to use several lead generating tactics and deploy them throughout your site, not just in the sidebar.